SerezD/ffcv_pytorch_lightning/readme.md

 4. call the `FFCVDataModule` method specifying the `.beton` files, the `FFCVDecoders`, the `ffcv.Fields` and any other option of the FFCV Loader.
    Also, read FFCV [performance guide](https://docs.ffcv.io/performance_guide.html) to better understand which options fit your needs.
-This package gives you the complete control here.
 5. Pass the data module to Pytorch Lightning, as you normally would!

 ## Code Citations